clausenar/AdventOfCode/README.md

 # AdventOfCode
-my solutions to advent of code
+My solutions to advent of code